vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/compile-contracts.md

      logsBloom: '0x00000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000' },
   logs: [] }
 ```
-When we want to call the `get` method
+When we want to call the `get` method:
 ```
 truffle(develop)> contract.get()
 BigNumber { s: 1, e: 1, c: [ 10 ] }
 ```

-This is the way how you can test faster with truffle console.
+This is how you can test faster with `truffle console`.